JackHanke/JackHanke.github.io/_tabs/quotes.md

 <p style="text-align:right;"><i> Donald Knuth </i></p>

 I heard this quote after reading the book $A=B$ by Marko Petkovsek, Herbert Wilf and Doron Zeilberger.
 I am still amazed that something like simplifying finite sums has an algorithm.

-What a time to be alive!
+---

+<p style="text-align:center;"><i> "I must study Politicks and War that my sons may have liberty to study Mathematicks and Philosophy.
+My sons ought to study Mathematicks and Philosophy, Geography, natural History, Naval Architecture, navigation, Commerce and Agriculture, in order to give their Children a right to study Painting, Poetry, Musick, Architecture, Statuary, Tapestry and Porcelaine." </i></p>

+<p style="text-align:right;"><i> John Adams </i></p>

+I love this one.